AxisCommunications/axis-aws-kinesis-vsp/README.md

 2. Search for and go to the Kinesis Video Streams service
 3. Select the correct region and kinesis video stream in the list.
 4. Click the 'Media Playback' button
 5. If everything is set up correctly, the stream should show up.
-Wait up to 10 seconds since there might be a delay.
+Wait a number of seconds since there might be a delay.

 ## Known Limitations